 - Service and support info

 - Price comparisons

 - Price estimates

 - Price quotes.

 The decision stage offers many opportunities for growth hackers to experiment.
 Many different kinds of content can be optimized.
 Improving the performance of decision stage content will lift your revenue growth.

 Decision stage content will determine whether a prospect buys from you.
-It will influence their readiness to buy, and how quickly they make their decision.
-And it will influence what specifically they buy, and whether they make a choice they’ll be happy with using.
+It will influence their readiness to buy, and how they make their decision.
+And it will influence what they buy, and whether they make a choice they’ll be happy with using.

 Once someone becomes your customer, growth hackers need to focus on keeping them happy.
 We’ll look at the role content plays during the product usage stage next.